ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/5-FAQ/03-Gameplay.md

 ## **11.)
 Where is my stuff and how do I get it in Mothership Zeta?**
 You will find your gear in a container right after the space walk.

+## **12.)
+Why does my gun shake so much?**
+This is caused by either a low gun skill or low strength skill, or both.
+The higher the stat, the more steady your gun will be.